Build in Docker

 RUN apt-get update

-RUN apt-get -y install --install-recommends simple-cdd xorriso gpg distro-info-data
+RUN apt-get -y install --install-recommends xorriso gpg distro-info-data wget

 #(1)!